-Women Who Tech: Craig Newmark Announce Winners of the Women Startup Challenge
+Women Who Tech: Craig Newmark Announce Winners Of The Women Startup Challenge

 The competition featured 10 finalists from a pool of nearly 200 entries from around the country, representing women-led startups working in the areas of virtual reality (VR) and artificial intelligence (AI).

-“Supporting women in tech is a big deal,” craigslist founder Craig Newmark said in a statement.
+“Supporting women in tech is a big deal,” Craigslist founder Craig Newmark said in a statement.
 “The tech industry needs more women.
 We need their perspective and talent.
 But many aren’t getting a fair shake.
 Only 10 percent of investor money goes to women-led startups, and yet women-led companies deliver a 35 percent higher return than those led by men.
 We need to level the playing field.”

-The judges panel included investors Kate Shillo, director of Galvanize Ventures; Kai Bond, principal of Comcast Ventures; and Lisa Stone, entrepreneur and Co-founder of Blog Her.
+The judges panel included investors Kate Shillo, director of Galvanize Ventures; Kai Bond, principal of Comcast Ventures; and Lisa Stone, entrepreneur and co-founder of Blog Her.

 Other sponsors included startup investors Fred and Joanne Wilson, and the global law firm Paul Hastings, LLP, which will provide $35,000 in pro bono legal services.

-This competition marks the fourth Women Startup Challenge since June 2015.
-To date more than 1,500 women-led startups have participated and nearly $1 million in cash and other prizes have been awarded to winners and finalists.
+This competition marks the fourth Women Startup Challenge since June, 2015.
+To date, more than 1,500 women-led startups have participated and nearly $1 million in cash and other prizes have been awarded to winners and finalists.

-The Women Startup Challenge Europe will be held on May 3, 2017 on stage at London’s City Hall.
-The competition will be open to women-led startups based in the UK and Europe.
+The Women Startup Challenge Europe will be held on May 3, 2017, on stage at London’s City Hall.
+The competition will be open to women-led startups based in the U.K. and Europe.

 [Featured Image By Neilson Barnard/Getty Images for Samsung]